alexsandrocruz/land-use-public-notification/README.md

 # land-use-public-notification

-This land use public notification repo has been replaced by the Public Notification app, applications built from this repo are in mature support.
+This land use public notification repo has been replaced by the ArcGIS for Web AppBuilder [Public Notification](https://doc.arcgis.com/en/web-appbuilder/create-apps/widget-public-notification.htm)widget, applications built from this repo are in mature support.

 [Check out the new Public Notification solution](http://solutions.arcgis.com/local-government/help/public-notifications/)